 Have you noticed anything amazing about this new iOS in your classroom?

-You have read this article device management / ios5 / iPad with the title iOS5 & Me.
-You can bookmark this page URL http://fieldecho.blogspot.com/2011/12/ios5-me.html.
+with the title iOS5 & Me.
+You can bookmark this page URL https://fieldecho.blogspot.com/2011/12/ios5-me.html.
 Thanks!

 No comment for "iOS5 & Me"